google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 Once you've found where the mixed content is included in your site's source, follow these steps to fix it.

-Assuming you have the following mixed content error in Chrome:
+Using the following mixed content error in Chrome as an example:

 <figure>
   <img src="imgs/image-gallery-warning.png" alt="Mixed Content: The page was loaded over HTTPS, but requested an insecure image.
 This content should also be served over HTTPS.">